 - Communication – Individuals who may have limitations that interfere with the receipt of and response to information require information be provided in an appropriate and accessible format.
 This can include individuals who are deaf or hard of hearing, individuals who speak American Sign Language, individuals who have limited or no English proficiency, individuals who are blind or have low vision, and individuals who have cognitive or physiological limitations.

 - Maintaining Health – Individuals who may require Personal Assistance Services (or personal care assistance) in maintaining their activities of daily living such as eating, dressing, grooming, transferring, and toileting.

 - Independence – Includes individuals who function independently if they have their assistive devices, such as consumable medical supplies (diapers, formula, bandages, ostomy supplies, etc.), durable medical equipment (wheelchairs, walkers, scooters, etc.), and/or service animals.

 - Services and Support – Includes support for individuals with behavioral health needs, those who have psychiatric conditions (such as dementia, Alzheimer's disease, Schizophrenia, severe mental illness), pregnant women, nursing mothers, and infants, and children.

 - Transportation – Includes individuals with transportation needs because of age, disability, temporary injury, poverty, addiction, legal restriction, or those who do not have access to a vehicle.
 This requires coordination to ensure access to mass transit and accessible vehicles such as para-transit.

-This approach to defining at-risk individuals establishes a flexible framework that addresses a broad set of common function-based needs irrespective of specific diagnoses, statuses, or labels (e.g., those with HIV, children, the elderly).
-At-risk individuals, along with their needs and concerns, must be addressed in all federal, territorial, tribal, state, and local emergency plans.
+The CMIST Framework provides a flexible, cross-cutting approach to defining at-risk individuals to address a broad set of common access and functional needs irrespective of specific diagnoses, status, or labels (e.g., pregnant women, children, elderly).
+Ultimately, individuals with access and functional needs must be addressed in all federal, territorial, tribal, state, and local emergency and disaster plans.